charissefoo/charissefoo.github.io/_posts/2017-05-31-magic-moving-mansion-mania.md

 > i just spent forever playing it it's so good!!! - Huijie

+Try _Magic Moving Mansion Mania_ yourself!
+Download our game for free on the [Google Play Store](https://play.google.com/store/apps/details?id=edu.cornell.gdiac.MagicMansion&hl=en) or [iOS App Store](https://itunes.apple.com/us/app/magic-moving-mansion-mania/id1234472424).

-Special thanks to [Walker White](http://www.cs.cornell.edu/~wmwhite) and [Traci Nathans-Kelly](https://tracink.com/about/) for their patient mentorship, and to the [Boston Festival of Indie Games](https://www.bostonfig.com/) for having us.
-A very big thank you to everyone who played our game, from our earliest playtesters to everyone who stopped by during the GDIAC showcase and at BostonFIG.
+_Special thanks to [Walker White](http://www.cs.cornell.edu/~wmwhite) and [Traci Nathans-Kelly](https://tracink.com/about/) for their patient mentorship, and to the [Boston Festival of Indie Games](https://www.bostonfig.com/) for having us.
+A very big thank you to everyone who played our game, from our earliest playtesters to everyone who stopped by during the GDIAC showcase and at BostonFIG._

 <span class="image fit"><img src="{% link /assets/images/magic-moving-mansion-mania/charisse-foo-magic-moving-mansion-mania-29.jpg %}" alt="" /></span>